hising/hising/README.md

 Owner of [Yetric AB](https://yetric.se)

-Owner of @yetric.
 Product & UX expert with 25+ years in top tech companies (EA, DICE, King).
 Passionate about user-focused design and automation.
 Worked on AAA titles like Battlefield and Star Wars: Battlefront.
 Strategic laziness advocate—automate everything!

 Tries to focus on being pragmatic, helping peers, and building great teams.